Australian Wine from

-There has been renewed interest in the Marsanne grape variety in Australia over the past decade.
-For many years the best known example was from Chateau Tahbilk in the Nagambie Lakes region of Central Victoria.
-The 'Chateau' has disappeared from the winery name but the wine just goes on improving.
+For many years the best known example of wine made from this variety was from Chateau Tahbilk in the Nagambie Lakes region of Central Victoria.
+The 'Chateau' has disappeared from the winery name but the Marsanne wine just goes on improving.

-This variety is a native to the Hermitage area in the Rhone Valley where it is often blended with Roussanne.
+This variety is a native to the Hermitage area in the Rhone Valley where it is often blended with other Rhone white varieties, and Roussanne and Viognier.
 It is one of eight grape varieties permitted in the Cotes de Rhone appellation.

 Wines made with this variety improve markedly with bottle age.
 It is less common for white wines to improve with bottle age, but wines made from this variety are exceptions.